UniTN-Mechatronics/aci-comm/README.md

 ### UAV Methods

 ## Engine Interface
-Engine controls the Asctec API C, providing an abstraction layer that allow you to forget about the creation of the transmit thread, or to remember the exadecimal code for each read and write property.
+Engine controls the Asctec API C, providing an abstraction layer that allow you to forget about the creation of the transmit thread, or to remember the hexadecimal code for each read and write property.

-You construct the Engine with a comunication bus: the only one that we provide is a SerialBus.
+You construct the Engine with a communication bus: the only one that we provide is a SerialBus.

 Than you add the properties that you want to read and write, contained in two specific enums, and